-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: A feedback form for the examination will be available electronically.

 Feedback will be provided electronically for each of the assessed tests.

 Failure Redemption: A supplementary examination will form 100% of the module mark.